Affiliate links on Android Authority may earn us a commission. Learn more.

-Whether it’s a cartoon classic, quirky indie film, or uproarious comedy, everyone loves a feel-good movie, but sometimes it’s just not what you want.
-Sometimes you want something glum, something dark, something sad.
-Netflix has a great selection of all kinds of movies, and plenty of it is perfect for when all you want is to sit in the dark and really stew in it.
-Here are some of the saddest movies on Netflix right now.
+Everyone loves a feel-good movie, but sometimes it’s just not what you want.
+Sometimes you want something glum; something dark; something sad.
+Netflix has a great selection of all kinds of movies, including films that make you get emotional.
+What are the saddest movies on Netflix right now?

 Editor’s note: This list will be updated as sad movies leave and other new arrivals debut on Netflix.

 This 1991 movie was marketed as a cut coming-of-age comedy.
 However, it ends with one of the most devastating sad sequences in a movie aimed primarily at kids.
 We won’t spoil it here but get your tissues ready to go.
 It’s is definitely one of the best sad movies on Netflix.